 Olive Green Painted Antique Buffet

 When I saw this antique buffet on Facebook Marketplace, I knew I could give it a fresh new look with a little bit of paint.
-So here’s the olive green painted antique buffet makeover.
+This olive green painted antique buffet makeover I had in mind was inspired by some of these best green painted furniture ideas.

 (While it’s gorgeous before, take a closer look.
 There are definitely scratches all over… it wasn’t in pristine condition.)